 In general, it’s easier to obtain a mortgage for a primary residence, as it represents the home you’ll live in long term and there’s only one mortgage to pay.

-A second home, either as an investment or vacation property, is a riskier proposition, as it represents another mortgage to pay and may bring more debt to the lender’s mortgage approval score sheet.
+A second home, either as a vacation or investment property, is a riskier proposition, as it represents another mortgage to pay and may bring more debt to the lender’s mortgage approval score sheet.

 Down Payment

-Using the asset depletion method, a lender will subtract your expected down payment from the total value of your financial assets, take 70% of the remainder, and divide that by 360 months.
+Using the asset depletion method, a lender will subtract your expected down payment from the total value of your financial assets, take 70% of the remainder (if it’s a retirement account), and divide that by 360 months.

 Then the lender will add income from Social Security, any annuity or pension, and part-time work in making a decision.

-For borrowers in general, putting at least 20% down sweetens the chances of being approved for a mortgage at a decent interest rate.
+For borrowers, putting at least 20% down sweetens the chances of being approved for a mortgage at a decent interest rate.

 Recommended: Home Affordability Calculator